-The Honours Degree in Food Innovation and Nutrition, subject to revalidated by Ulster University, has been designed to equip graduates with the knowledge and skills to enter the food industry at trainee manager level and develop innovative, nutritious foods which meet consumer demands.
+The Honours Degree in Food Innovation and Nutrition, validated by Ulster University, has been designed to equip graduates with the knowledge and skills to enter the food industry at trainee manager level and develop innovative, nutritious foods which meet consumer demands.
 This degree is available to study on both a full-time or part-time basis.

-The part-time Honours Degree in Food Innovation and Nutrition has been designed for key personnel, at both junior and middle manager level, currently working in the food industry.
-Part-time students will study the same modules as per the full-time provision.
+The part-time Honours Degree in Food Innovation and Nutrition is suited to staff, at both junior or middle manager level, currently working in the food industry.
+Part-time students will study the same modules as the full-time provision.

 Year 1: Level 4

 - Sensory perception

 Year 2: Level 5

 - Human physiology

 - Work placement